 Interest at a normal rate is calculated on owner’s capital and is charged to the income statement (or profit and loss account) for the purpose of ascertaining what extra income is derived from the business over and above the usual rate of interest on capital employed.

-Mr. White had a capital balance of $50,000 on January 1, 2016.
+Mr. White’s capital balance was $50,000 on 1 January 2016.
 Interest is allowed on capital at the rate of 10%.

-Interest on capital: $50,000 × 0.1 = $5,000
+Note: Interest on capital amounts to $50,000 × 0.1 = $5,000.